niko8312/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+forEach manipulates data but does not return anything while .map does the same thing and returns an array of the same size

 2. Explain the difference between a callback and a higher order function.

+a callback function is a function that is passed as an argument into a higher order function. in order for a higher order function to execute, the callback function must first execute so that the data in the higher order function can by fully executed

 3. What is closure?

+closures are functions that can be accessed outside of it's scope because the function will search for meaning if it is not declared in it's scope

 4. Describe the four rules of the 'this' keyword.

+    1. global binding is the broadest scope of 'this' that is logged to the window
+    2. implicit binding is when the function on the left is referred to by 'this'
+    3. new binding is when 'this' is linked to a main constructor and 'this' adopts that constructor's key value pairs
+    4. explicit binding is when two objects are strictly linked and share the same key value pairs

 5. Why do we need super() in an extended class?

+the super() allows the constructor to adopt the prototypes from it's inherited parent

 ### Task 1 - Project Set up